Assamese Hindu Wedding Reception – Post-Wedding Ceremony

 All the singing and dancing already took place during the pre-wedding celebrations.

 There is no traditional wedding cake, nor any dancing and partying at the reception, unlike at a traditional American wedding.
 Please note the bride and groom are wearing different outfits for the reception.
 This bride chose a white sari for her wedding, but a beautiful blue one for the reception.
 She is wearing a headdress for all the ceremonies associated with the wedding.
-Also notice the numerous jewelry on her, as these were given to her as gifts by her in-laws and other family and friends as wedding gifts during pre-wedding ceremonies.
+Also notice the numerous pieces of jewelry on her, as these were given to her as gifts by her in-laws and other family and friends as wedding gifts during pre-wedding ceremonies.

 After the wedding ceremony, the bride visits the groom’s house, her future home, and the Ghar Gosoka ceremony takes place.